Composer Usage Tips

 $db = new Nette\Database\Connection('sqlite::memory:');

-To update all used Nette packages, it would be necessary to list them all on the command line, eg:
+To update all used Nette packages, you would need to list them all on the command line, e.g.:

 composer require nette/application nette/forms latte/latte tracy/tracy ...

-Which is impractical.
-Therefore, use a simple script Composer Frontline that will do it for you:
+This is impractical.
+Therefore, use the simple script Composer Frontline that will do it for you:

 php composer-frontline.php